What is Social Policy work?

 Perth CAB/MEAD: BME worker employment issues research project:

-Perth CAB is currently working in partnership with the Minority Ethnic Access Development Project (MEAD) to investigate employment issues faced by BME workers within Perth and Kinross.
+Perth CAB worked in partnership with the Minority Ethnic Access Development Project (MEAD) to investigate employment issues faced by BME workers within Perth and Kinross.
 Whilst anybody can experience mistreatment at work, BME workers are highly susceptible to it, particularly those working in low paid and low skilled jobs.
 The aim of the project is to produce both a research report and good practice guidelines for local employers on employing BME workers.

 Food Poverty and Food Aid in Perth and Kinross